- Museums and Collections

 Gold and tin mining relics from the Cock’s El Dorado Gold and Tin Dredge and Cock’s Pioneer sluicing are on display as well as information on various mines in the area with some photographic history of the mining from 1850 until 1950.
 Agricultural implements can be viewed in and around the big shed.

-A Blacksmith’s shop has a fireplace, bellows, anvil, hammers and other tools, horseshoes.
+A Blacksmith’s shop has a fireplace, bellows, anvil, hammers, and other tools.
 There are also woodworkers hand tools, saws, and mining implements.
 Genealogy is available from school records, cemetery records World War One records and some photos, lodge and church records, and mining records.
-The museum has war memorabilia ranging from helmets and medals to souvenirs and bayonets.
+The museum has war memorabilia ranging from helmets and medals to souvenirs brought back by soldiers.

 - Suitable for guests with sufficient mobility to climb two or three steps, but would benefit from fixtures and fittings to aid balance.